green-code-initiative/ecoCode-challenge/spotters.md

 Don't forget to check them against the [current rules catalog](https://github.com/green-code-initiative/ecoCode/blob/main/RULES.md).

-## 💯 Evaluate ecodesign rules
-If you want to assess the relevance of a rule, you need to measure the power consumption of a program, with and without the code pattern in question.
-Please contact a coach to use [ETSDiff](https://github.com/davidson-consulting/ETSdiff) and try to experiment a quick test of the rule

 # ecoCode Mobile

 Greetings to you, mobile developer.

 ## 📜 Identify new ecodesign rules

 If you want to identify new best practices for iOS or Android, you need to browse the existing guides or invent new ones.
-Anyway, we recommend you to follow the process of this [Kanban](https://github.com/orgs/green-code-initiative/projects/4), under the supervision of a coach.
-The [builders team](builders.md#ecocode-mobile) will particularly benefit from the addition of detailed [observations](https://github.com/orgs/green-code-initiative/projects/4/views/2).
+The [builders team](builders.md#ecocode-mobile) will particularly benefit from your efforts, [past](https://github.com/green-code-initiative/ecoCode-challenge/issues?q=is%3Aopen+is%3Aissue+label%3AecoCode-mobile) and current.

 Don't forget to check them against the [current rules catalog](https://github.com/cnumr/best-practices-mobile).

-## 💯 Evaluate ecodesign rules
-If you want to assess the relevance of a rule, you need to measure the power consumption of a program, with and without the code pattern in question.
-For the Android platform, you can use [PowDroid](https://gitlab.com/powdroid/powdroid-cli), a lightweight command line tool.